dustinpfister/blog_posts/_posts/nodejs-buffer-fill.md

 layout: post
 categories: node.js
 id: 503
-updated: 2019-11-20 10:10:17
+updated: 2019-11-20 10:16:26
-version: 1.16
+version: 1.17
 ---

 Todays post will be a few quick examples on the [buffer fill](https://nodejs.org/api/buffer.html#buffer_buf_fill_value_offset_end_encoding) method in nodejs.
-The buffer fill method can be used to fill a buffer with a data pattern, so it similar to buffer write but is not a replacement for it, in fact that method is a more robust alternative to buffer fill.
+The buffer fill method can be used to fill a buffer with a data pattern, so it similar to [buffer write](/2019/08/06/nodejs-buffer-write/) but is not a replacement for it, in fact that method is a more robust alternative to buffer fill.
 The buffer fill method is just a convenience method for something that can be done with buffer write that can be used to write to a buffer in general, rather than just filling a buffer with a pattern.

 So then the buffer write method might be more appropriate when it comes to just writing data to a certain location and length to a buffer instance.
 As such this post will be mostly on the buffer fill method, but also on filling a buffer with data in general, with buffer write, and also the ways that buffers are created to begin with.